Jina vs fastCRW in 2026 — URL-to-Markdown Reader or Full Scraping API?

 Jina Reader is a URL-to-markdown reader.
 You call r.jina.ai/[url], you get clean markdown back — see jina.ai/reader.
 That is the whole product surface, and its dead-simple shape is deliberate.

-fastCRW is a multi-endpoint scraping API: /v1/scrape for single URLs, /v1/crawl for whole sites, /v1/map for sitemap discovery, /v1/search for web search, plus structured JSON extraction and a built-in Model Context Protocol server — all from one binary.
+fastCRW is a multi-endpoint scraping API: /v1/scrape for single URLs, /v1/crawl for whole sites, /v1/map for sitemap discovery, /v1/search for web search, plus structured JSON extraction and a built-in MCP server — all from one binary.
 It is Firecrawl-API-shaped, so a Firecrawl client targets it with a base-URL swap.

 The honest framing: if your job is "I have a URL, I want markdown," Jina Reader is the lighter answer. fastCRW earns its place when the job grows past that.